 1. One Glow in the Dark Condoms

 Who says that condoms can’t be safe, effective, and a little silly at the same time?
-Of course you want to try a glow in the dark condom, because really why not?
+Of course, you want to try a glow in the dark condom because really why not?
 All you have to do is expose these guys to light about 30 seconds before you put it on, and you’re ready for some neon fun.
-These condoms are made from a non-toxic phosphorus pigment which is layered between the latex, so they’re just as safe as the less adventurous condoms.
+These condoms are made from a non-toxic phosphorous pigment that is layered between the latex, so they’re just as safe as the less adventurous condoms.

 2. Condom Lollipops